nmonsivais/libations2.0/README.md

 # Libations

-- With a simple UI, this application is for picking out a brewery, brewpub, or beerbar to get your drink on.
+- With a simple UI, this application is for picking out a brewery, brewpub, or beer bar to get your drink on.
 After the user types in a city, they are given a list of local places with a link to their website, as well as the local weather.
 By utilizing local storage, the user can return to the app and see the last places they searched.

 # Technologies